 Campbell Drive K-8 Center does not have any first year teachers this academic year.
 Teachers with less than two years experience are paired with a mentor from their grade-level team.
 Instructional coaches share information and mentor any teacher in need as determined by official evaluations done by administration.
 The instructional coach provides support through weekly planning sessions, in-class modeling, and implementation of the full coaching cycle.
-General faculty meetings are used to review IPEGS, IPDP, Electronic Gradebook, Best Practices for Core Instructional Areas, Development of a Classroom Behavior Plan, and other topics as requested by members of the team.
+General faculty meetings are used to review IPEGS, Deliberate Practice Growth Targets, Electronic Gradebook, technology infusion in instruction, Best Practices for Core Instructional Areas, Development of a Classroom Behavior Plan, and other topics as requested by members of the team.
 Teachers with less than two years experience are paired with a mentor from their grade-level team.
-As the year goes on, newly hired teachers will be paired with an experienced teacher who shows evidence of effective teaching and student achievement gains.
+Newly hired teachers will be paired with an experienced teacher who shows evidence of effective teaching and student achievement gains.